Your Cart

 Download Reports

-What causes pimples?
+What causes Pimples?

 Pimples are caused by a combination of factors.
 The main factors include excess oil production by the sebaceous glands, accumulation of dead skin cells, bacteria (Propionibacterium acnes) on the skin, and inflammation.
 Hormonal changes during puberty, menstrual cycles, or hormonal imbalances can contribute to increased oil production and clogged pores.
 Other factors that can trigger or worsen pimples include certain medications, cosmetics or skincare products that clog the pores, stress, and genetic predisposition.

-What are the symptoms of pimples?
+What are the symptoms of Pimples?

 The main symptom of pimples is the appearance of raised, red bumps on the skin.
 These bumps can be small or large and may be accompanied by whiteheads, blackheads, or pus-filled lesions.
 Pimples can also be tender or painful to touch.
 In some cases, pimples can lead to scarring or pigmentation changes if they are picked, squeezed, or if there is intense inflammation.
 Additionally, pimples can cause emotional distress, self-consciousness, or reduced self-esteem, especially if they are persistent or severe.